Demo-23home/Project-Base/README.md

 **Project Base** is a foundational setup designed to serve as a starting point for building scalable and production-ready web applications.
 It includes essential tools, libraries, and configurations for backend and full-stack projects, facilitating rapid development and deployment.
 The project is organized into two branches:

 - `backend_base`: For backend-only projects.
-- `fullstack_base`: For full-stack projects with integrated frontend and backend setups.
+- `client_base`: For full-stack projects with integrated frontend and backend setups.
 This branch includes everything in `backend_base` plus a **Next.js** frontend for building modern, server-rendered, and static websites.

 ## Features